elaraproject/elara-publications/papers/paper-2.md

 ![Reflection points](./images/points_of_reflection.png)

-_Note: the reflection points were truncated to the first 50 due to graph overcrowding_
+_Note: only 1 in ten points were sampled to prevent graph overcrowding_

 The energy of the light ray was also found by taking the path integral of the frequency along its trajectory: